balojey/honeycomb-dashboard/docs/prd.md

 ### Non-Functional
 1.  **NFR1**: The user interface must be intuitive and responsive, providing a seamless experience on modern desktop browsers.
-2.  **NFR2 (Updated)**: The application must securely manage the embedded wallet solution, ensuring the user has a seamless and safe transaction signing experience.
+2.  **NFR2 (Reverted)**: All interactions with the Honeycomb API and the signing of transactions must be secure, ensuring user keys are never compromised during the wallet connection and transaction approval process.
 3.  **NFR3**: The dashboard must load in under 3 seconds, and user actions should provide immediate visual feedback.
 4.  **NFR4**: The application must be compatible with the latest versions of Chrome, Firefox, and Safari.